opf/openproject/README.md

 Installation
 ------------

-To install the My Project Page plugin, add the following line to the `Gemfile.plugins` to your OpenProject installation:
+To install the My Project Page plugin, add the following line to the `Gemfile.plugins` to your OpenProject installation (if you use a different OpenProject version than OpenProject 4.1, adapt `:branch => "stable/4.1"` to your OpenProject version):

-`gem "openproject-my_project_page", :git => "https://github.com/finnlabs/openproject-my_project_page.git", :branch => "stable"`
+`gem "openproject-my_project_page", :git => "https://github.com/finnlabs/openproject-my_project_page.git", :branch => "stable/4.1"`

 Afterwards, run: